-\ The total amount of dividends on common stock includes \$75 thousand in dividends to the BBT.
+^{} The total amount of dividends on common stock includes \$225 thousand in dividends to the BBT and the J-ESOP.

 24. STOCK OPTIONS

 At a Board of Directors meeting, resolutions were passed with regard to subscription requirements for the allotment of stock options as compensation to directors of YMFG's banking subsidiaries, Yamaguchi Bank, Momiji Bank and Kitakyushu Bank.
 The details of these resolutions are described below: